Moritzkaufold/HSG-Mosaic-2020/README.md

 2. From this, bee-picture folder and our target image (e.g. Rothko painting), we now created a mosaic, matching the avgerage RGB colour values of each bee picture, with the RGB     value of a "pixel" of the target image (target image is divided into 1616 pixels)

-Step one is represented in "Download&Resize.py" file, however is not meant to be carried out here (not supposed to be tested as complicated/takes long)
+Step 1 is represented in "Download&Resize.py" file, however it is NOT meant to be carried out here (because takes quite long and you would need a Flickr account).

-Step 2 is supposed to be tested/performed, please see "Instructions" below for this.
+Step 2 is supposed to be tested/performed, please see "Instructions", below, for this.

 ***Instructions***